gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Better support for developing plugins with the Software Model
+### Better support for developing plugins with the software model

 #### Plugins can use managed types for custom source set types